Have you already completed your taxes for your small business?

 New small business owners often make mistakes or assumptions about their taxes.
 Here are some things to keep in mind:

 First, it doesn’t matter how much money your business makes, you still need to file a tax return.
 Some people think that if their business doesn’t bring in any income, then they don’t have to do their taxes.
 This is most definitely not the case!
 After all, many businesses fail to show a profit for the first few years in operation.
 If that is your situation, then you can often deduct the loss to your other forms of income.
 So, don’t make this mistake!

 Another belief is that if you make less than $5,000 a year, you don’t have to file your income taxes.
 Again, this is a misconception.
 You need to consider Canada Pension Plan contributions and other factors.
 It doesn’t matter how much money you make, you still need to file.

 Finally, it doesn’t matter if you are a student or not—you need to file a tax return if you are self-employed or own a small business.
 This can be tricky as students are often overworked and have little time.
 Many rely on their parents to file their returns, but this can be a big mistake.
 It’s best to get involved with your taxes at a younger age, so you don’t feel overwhelmed when it falls to you to complete them in the future.
-We can help you learn what you need to make sure you’re better prepared to handle your taxes once you graduate!

 The reality is that nobody likes to do their taxes, either small business or personal.
 It’s stressful, takes up a ton of time, and one mistake can result in months of headaches.
 At The Number Works, we do whatever we can to help small business owners take care of their taxes so they can instead focus on the job of building their business.
 Contact us today to get some help doing your taxes.
 But do it soon, as filing deadlines are coming up fast!